brainhack-school2025/albert-plante_project/README.md

 * T1 map to MNI
 4. Creation of standardized Regions of Interest (ROIs) for DWI and MP2RAGE in MNI 152 space
 5. Rigid registration of DWI ROI to MP2RAGE ROI (secondary alignment)
-6. Application of ROI transfromations to DWI, DWI segmentation, and FA map
+6. Application of ROI transformations to DWI, DWI segmentation, and FA map
 7. Generation of final results files
 8. Optional: Deletion of the temporary working directory